-In this article, I will share my insights as a serial entrepreneur who has now spent well over a decade living and doing business overseas in the hopes of opening the eyes of young entrepreneurs to the literal world of possibilities available and waiting for them.
+In this article, we share insights of serial entrepreneurs like our founder, Andrew Henderson, who has now spent well over a decade living and doing business overseas in the hopes of opening the eyes of young entrepreneurs to the world of possibilities available and waiting for them.

 The movement to skip college is gaining steam in the West.

-The reality is, prospects for business school graduates aren’t good.
+The reality is that prospects for business school graduates aren’t good.
 Sure, Harvard graduates are getting jobs for the most part, albeit at lower price tags than you might think, but graduates from lesser schools aren’t doing as well.

-While the author of the Wall Street Journal article suggested skipping grad school and packing your bags for the hub of whatever business you want to be in (San Francisco for tech, Los Angeles for entertainment, etc.), I’d suggest taking advantage of the warmer business climate outside of the US.
+While some may suggest skipping grad school and packing your bags for the hub of whatever business you want to be in, like San Francisco for tech, Los Angeles for entertainment, etc., we suggest taking advantage of the warmer business climate outside of the US.

 While determined successful entrepreneurs can prove themselves in any climate, the economic outlook for the West isn’t good, and more regulation and higher taxation can only bring one down.
 The grass can really be greener on the other side of the fence.
-For adventure-seeking and open-minded young entrepreneurs, programs overseas could stretch their resources even further while providing for greater upside.
+For adventure-seeking and open-minded young entrepreneurs, programs overseas could stretch their resources even further while providing a greater upside.

-For those who don’t want to start their own business, Panama’s growing economy has placed a greater and greater demand on English-speaking foreigners for management positions, and a fancy degree or business school may not be needed.
+For those who don’t want to start their own business, Colombia’s growing economy has placed a greater and greater demand for management positions, and a fancy degree or business school may not be needed.